sradics/digital-garden/_notes/Notes from Good Strategy, bad Strategy and the Crux - Podcast with Lenny adn Rummelt.md

    - **==What is holding you back?==**

 ### Guiding Policy
-   - What are we going to do about it?
    - What are we going to do about this problem?
    - How will we deal with the situation